BU-Spark/se-bu-meetup/twilio-azure/README.md

 1. Clone the repository and deploy the `twilio-azure` folder to a function app in Azure.
 2. Set up Twilio credentials with ACCOUNT_SID and AUTH_TOKEN in `./twilio-azure/matchingNotification/__init__.py`, `./twilio-azure/newRoundText/__init__.py`, and `./twilio-azure/signUpTrigger/__init__.py`
 3. Add the webhooks to the Twilio active number.
+4. Verify your numbers on Twilio portal.
-4. Test using the specific HTTP Trigger endpoints on Postman.
+4. Test using the specific HTTP Trigger endpoints.